leon001/AIMv6/doc/fs.md

 1. While OpenBSD has implemented reader-writer locks on vnodes, in AIMv6, we only have *exclusive* locks.
 2. There is at most one vnode corresponding to each file on each file system.
-  However, a vnode can correspond to no file, but a device.
+  Moreover, there is at most one vnode corresponding to a device.
 3. Any operation on a vnode requires the vnode to be locked, in order to prevent any possible race conditions and ensure serialization in a simple but brutal way.
 This is accomplished via `vlock()` and `vunlock()` routines.